Ajmalva/Mini-Projects/README.md

 # Mini-Projects

 ## Dino Jump
-a simple interfacing to play the Dino game using ultrasound sensors in arduino
+simple interfacing to play the Dino game using ultrasound sensors in Arduino

+## Dustbin
+code for a smart dustbin that opens when the garbage is brought in front of it. utilizes an ultrasound sensor